 Video Embed Plugins for WordPress

-Fortunately, embedding video in WordPress is a cinch – especially when you have a quality plugin to hand.
+Fortunately, embedding video in WordPress is a cinch – especially when you have a quality WordPress video plugin to work with.
 Let’s take a look at a few of our favorites.

-First up is the Video Embed & Thumbnail Generator plugin.
+First up is the Video Embed & Thumbnail Generator video plugin.
 This effectively kills two birds with one stone.
-First, you can embed video using a shortcode that results in a responsive HTML5 video on your site (with Flash fallback for those not yet supporting HTML5).
-What’s more, you can also generate suitable thumbnails for your videos, and the functionality is comprehensive and well-thought through.
+First, you can embed video using a shortcode that results in a responsive HTML5 video on your WordPress site (with Flash fallback for those not yet supporting HTML5).
+What’s more, you can also generate suitable thumbnails for your videos, and the functionality is comprehensive and well-thought-through.

 An alternative is the Advanced Responsive Video Embedder (ARVE).
 While it doesn’t support thumbnail generation in the free version, there are an almost overwhelming number of video providers – including favorites such as YouTube and Vimeo.
 However, there are a number of premium add-on features – including automatic or manual thumbnail generation – so if you have the budget, ARVE could be the only plugin you need to embed videos into WordPress.